-For over three decades MacDonald has traversed the vanitas still life genre, with the aim of extending historical approaches by exploring the symbolic potential of objects within a contemporary cultural context.
-The photographic still life builds on the long history of vanitas imagery in art, and also brings with it the additional association of the photograph as memento mori.
+MacDonald’s work traverses the vanitas still life genre; extending historical approaches by exploring the symbolic potential of objects within a contemporary cultural context.
+The photographic still life builds on the long history of vanitas imagery in art, and also brings with it the new association of the photograph as memento mori.
 Photography has a unique connection with still life and death, due to its ability to arrest time and literally still life.
 Photographs also contain a realisation of loss by recording a past moment that no longer exists.
 MacDonald draws on these associations to create elegiac metaphors for the ephemerality and mutability of existence.

 The cemetery affords a rich source of imagery for MacDonald’s investigation into the themes of entropy and decay.
 For her installation Ornament 2008, she photographed Victorian floral grave decorations.
 In Ornament MacDonald considers how funerary ornaments are like photographs, in that they still life, yet eventually fall prey to time and slowly disintegrate, becoming premonitions of death rather than evocations of eternal life.

 MacDonald’s interest in floral ornamentation is related to a long-term fascination with funerary bouquets and wreaths.
 In Petal 2000, she photographed blooming and withering flowers and isolated petals; capturing the fragile evanescence of flowers as a poignant symbol of mortality.

 While photographing petals, MacDonald saw visual links to cloth as well as flesh.
 Her petals reference the funerary bouquet as well as the funeral shroud, and ultimately the corpse.
 This led to the creation of Annunciation 1994–5, Cloth 2004 and Silk 2005–6, in which opulent silks and brocades are stitched, torn, crumpled, stained and tattered; subject to the same vagaries of corporeal existence as the body.